The Dispute Resolution Review: Netherlands

 Introduction to the dispute resolution framework

 The Dutch judiciary comprises 11 district courts, four courts of appeal and the Supreme Court.
 District courts have jurisdiction over most civil matters in first instance.
 Parties can appeal from most district court decisions to the courts of appeal, which can review the case de novo, limited only by the grounds of appeal.
-In certain cases, parties cannot apply to the district court but must apply to the court of appeal: an application to set aside an arbitral award must be made to the court of appeal.
-The Supreme Court rules on appeals against decisions of courts of appeal but does not assess facts.
+In certain cases, parties cannot apply to the district court but must apply to the court of appeal, for example to set aside an arbitral award.
+The Supreme Court is the highest court and does not adjudicate issues of fact.
 The Supreme Court also has special competence to decide on lower courts' preliminary questions of law.

-Bigger cases are usually handled by district court panels of three judges, while a single judge typically presides over smaller cases and summary proceedings.
+Most cases in first instance are decided by a single judge, but more complex cases are dealt with by three judges.
 The Dutch judiciary consists mostly of trained judges and, to some extent, former practitioners.
 It is renowned for its competence, integrity, independence and impartiality.
-The Dutch court system does not feature any juries, nor does it provide for any discovery or disclosure phase prior to initiation of the proceedings on the merits.
+The Dutch court system does not feature any juries; nor does it provide for any discovery or disclosure phase prior to initiation of the proceedings on the merits.

 Specialised divisions of the courts deal with specific types of disputes.
 Most corporate disputes are handled by the Enterprise Chamber of the Amsterdam Court of Appeal (e.g., inquiry proceedings and squeeze-out proceedings).
 The district and appeal courts in The Hague have exclusive competence to deal with certain patent and trademark cases.
-The Amsterdam Court of Appeal has exclusive jurisdiction to declare class action settlements binding.
-The Netherlands Commercial Court (NCC), a specialised chamber of the Amsterdam District Court and Amsterdam Court of Appeal, deals with international disputes and allows parties to conduct proceedings entirely in English.
-The NCC is intended to bolster the status of the Netherlands as a venue for resolving international disputes, even where such disputes are between non-Dutch parties and are not governed by Dutch law.
-The jurisdiction of the NCC is based on a forum choice by parties to a contract or by parties selecting the court on an ad hoc basis (which also may be for alleged tort claims).
-The NCC has its own procedural court regulations, which are tailored to the complex international disputes it aims to resolve.
+The Amsterdam Court of Appeal has exclusive jurisdiction to declare collective action settlements binding.
+The Netherlands Commercial Court (NCC), a specialised chamber of the Amsterdam District Court and Amsterdam Court of Appeal, deals with international disputes.
+If parties choose to litigate before the NCC, the proceedings will, where possible, be tailored to the parties' preferences and take place in English.
+The NCC rulings are then issued in English.

 Mediation is frequently used to resolve disputes as well, although not as frequently as in the United States or the United Kingdom.
 In keeping with its voluntary nature, there are very few mandatory rules that apply to mediations conducted in the Netherlands.